MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ### Example 3: Operate on the most recent System events

-This example write the 1000 most recent events from the System event log to a text file.
+This example writes the 1000 most recent events from the System event log to a text file.
 The current time is displayed before and after processing the events.

 ```powershell
 $Events = Get-EventLog -LogName System -Newest 1000